brendanbond/react-acceptjs/README.md

 ## Quick Start

-Per the Authorize.net's [Accept.js documentation](https://developer.authorize.net/api/reference/features/acceptjs.html), there are three options for sending secure payment data to the Authorize.net platform (rather than transmitting sensitive credit card data to your server) without interacting directly with the API.
+Per Authorize.net's [Accept.js documentation](https://developer.authorize.net/api/reference/features/acceptjs.html), there are three options for sending secure payment data to the Authorize.net platform (rather than transmitting sensitive credit card data to your server).

 1. Host your own payment form and use the `dispatchData()` function exposed by the `useAcceptJs()` hook.
 This function returns a payment nonce which can be used by your server to process a payment in place of CC or bank account data.